dkvc/podman-files/docs/create-container/index.md

 ## Creating a Container
 - Create a new directory for storing your project files (e.g. `workdir`).
-???+ danger "Storing your files"
+???+ danger "Storing your files" (Not Required for Docker users)
     Make sure to store your files in corresponding directory to avoid losing your files while updating containers.

 - Create a file named `Dockerfile` and copy the following text:
 ```Dockerfile